thuml/awesome-multi-task-learning/README.md

 By [Jialong Wu](https://github.com/Manchery).

-I greatly appreciate those surveys below, which helped me a lot. *Please let me know if you find any mistakes or omissions!*
+A curated list of datasets, codebases and papers on Multi-Task Learning (MTL), from Machine Learning perspective.
+I greatly appreciate those surveys below, which helped me a lot.

+Please let me know if you find any mistakes or omissions!
+Your contribution is welcome!

 ## Table of Contents